Zemmix

-Zemmix, trade mark and brand name of South Korean electronics company Daewoo Electronics Co., Ltd., is an MSX-based video game console brand.
-The brand name Zemmix is no longer in use.

-Under the name Zemmix, Daewoo released a series of gaming consoles compatible with the MSX home computer standards.
-The consoles were in production between 1985 and 1995.
+Zemmix is a line of MSX-compatible video game consoles produced by South Korean electronics company Daewoo Electronics Co., Ltd. between 1985 and 1995.
 The consoles were not sold outside South Korea.

 Hardware

 Console Models

 All consoles were designed to broadcast standard NTSC, have low and high outputs for connecting to a TV and have a universal adapter for connection to the mains 120/230 volts.

 The consoles also had a letter coming after the serial number.
 These letters indicated the color combination of the console.
 The key is as follows.